GuilhermeDeretti/team-profile-generator/README.md

 # team-profile-generator

-A command-line application that dynamically generates a team profile HTML file using Node.js,  Inquirer and Jest for testing the application.
+A command-line application that dynamically generates a team profile HTML file using Node.js,  Inquirer for taking imput and Jest for testing the application.

 ## Prerequisites
 Node.js must be installed on your machine.